UWEcoCAR/UW-Infotainment-Summary/index.md

 ####Impact
 The automotive industry is flooded with dated, proprietary technologies.
 With the growing number of open source projects and communities on the internet, now is a great time to help push the open source wave into the automotive market.
 Ford has recently opened some of it's technology by providing a very limited API, and Tesla is shattering standards by releasing patents.
 There has yet to be a truly open source, extendable infotainment system for vehicles.
 We want to change that.

-##Features
-* Full vehicle control over CAN
+##Functionality
+#### Apps
+* Phone
+  * Bluetooth handsfree
+  * Contact browser
+* Music
-  * Media
+  * Local/Bluetooth Music Player
-  * Climate control
+  * Cloud radio
+  * Smart auto playlists
-  * Seat position
+  * Mobile remote
 * Navigation
-  * Using Google maps API
+  * Google maps API
+  * Smart Navigation (time vs money vs efficiancy)
+* Web Browser
+* Notifications
+  * Email
+  * Calendar
-  * Optimized for hybrid
+  * Text

+#### Features
 * Autopilot features
   * Lane assist
   * Backup assist
   * Parking assist
+  * Eye tracking
   * Optimization features
-* Statistics
-  * Hybrid drivetrain
-  * Fuel efficiency
-  * Battery information
-  * Low fuel/charge Warning
-  * Driver statistics
-* Media control
-  * Local/Bluetooth Music Player
-  * Web browser
-  * Email/Calendar/Notifications
-  * Cloud radio
-  * Auto playlists
 * Mobile Phone Integration
-  * IOS and Android
+  * Web, IOS and Android client
   * Bluetooth handsfree
   * Remote controlled features
+    * Music control
     * Climate control
     * Smart Charging
     * Find my car
+* Visualization Metrics
+  * Visual driver statistics
+  * Hybrid vehicle mode display
-* Safety
+  * Fuel efficiency
-  * Eye Tracking
+  * Battery information
+  * Low fuel/charge indicator
+* Vehicle control over CAN
+  * Steering wheel buttons
-  * Autopilot assist
+  * Climate control
-  * Warning tones
+  * Various sensors

 ####Design
 The canvas will be a touchscreen interface with simplicity as the forefront of the UI.
 Unlike a phone which is always in near the users face, this will be a supplement the the driving experience and not a distraction.
 This means the design focus will be smoothness and ease of use rather than animations and flashy menus.
 All main functions must be easily accessible and executable with minimal driver distraction.
 If you have ever interacted with the UI of a modern car, you probably have noticed how dated, ugly and limited they are.
 We aim to bring the IOS and Android style interfaces that users are used to into the vehicle.
 Such interfaces will include the main screen, and a mobile app with the possibility of a HUD or cluster display.
+Additionally, we aim to provide elegant visual metrics to aid the driver in learning and improving their driving patterns.

 ####Engineering
 We have a pre-existing [Github repository](https://github.com/UWEcoCAR/UWCenterStack) with an old build to start from.
 This was written in Javascript and utilizes the Node webkit.
 It is run on a Debian linux kernel on a mini computer.
 Developers will use a distributed VM or embedded device for development.
 We are open to building off of this or starting from scratch depending on the team's input.
 We also have CAN drivers for interfacing with the lower level vehicle controls.
 We have plans for using python scripting for some of the backend media daemons and Google's maps api for navigation.
 Autonomous related features will likely utilize OpenCV and machine learning libraries in Python.
 Many of these elements are flexible and up for discussion.
 We are also looking into ReactJS by Facebook and the Electron runtime developed by Github to generate our frontend interface.